3musketeersio/3musketeers-fullstack-demo/backend/README.md

 ```
 make build
-make test

-# To bootstrap or shutdown API Gateway and all Microservices
-make start
+make run
 make stop
 ```

+Then go to:

+To Do:
+[ ] Enable API Gateway
+[ ] Enable Auth0 token introspection